 Your Immigration Team in the Nation’s Capital

-Deutsch, Killea and Eapen can assist with your attempt to turn around a case denial or a deportation order.
+Deutsch, Killea and Eapen can assist with your attempt to turn around a case denial.
 USCIS officers or Immigration Judges sometimes make decisions that we regard as incorrect, i.e., contrary to the law or the facts.
 In such a case, we can file a Request for Reconsideration, or an appeal.
 There are several offices or courts to which a case may sometimes be appealed:

 - The Administrative Appeals Office (AAO) of the USCIS.
 This office reviews decisions in some kinds of cases, such as U.S. H1B petitions, and can change the original decision.